pickapackfr/syndrik/README.md

-# Syndric IA
+# Syndrik IA

 A friendly and empathetic AI assistant chatbot built with Streamlit, LlamaIndex, and Ollama.

 ## Overview

-Syndric is an AI-powered chat application that allows users to interact with a local language model.
+Syndrik is an AI-powered chat application that allows users to interact with a local language model.
 It processes documents from a local directory, builds a vector index for semantic search, and responds to user queries in French using a conversational interface.

 **Key Features:**